Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Preliminaries

-We then observe that $\QJS(\rho_0,\rho_1)$ corresponds exactly to the Holevo $\chi$ quantity~\cite[Section 12.1.1]{NC10} for the ensemble $\{1/2,\rho_0; 1/2,\rho_1\}$, while $\measQJS(\rho_0,\rho_1)$ is equivalent to the accessible information of the same ensemble.
-This equivalence allows the proof to follow directly from the Holevo bound. \end{proof}
+Following the observation in \Cref{remark:QJS-applications}, $\QJS(\rho_0,\rho_1)$ corresponds to the Holevo $\chi$ quantity for the ensemble $\{1/2,\rho_0; 1/2,\rho_1\}$.
+We can also observe that $\measQJS(\rho_0,\rho_1)$ equals the accessible information of the same ensemble.
+Therefore, this equivalence allows the proof to follow directly from the Holevo bound. \end{proof}

-Utilizing \Cref{prop:measQJS-leq-QJS}, we obtain a lower bound of $\QJS$ in terms of the trace distance:
+Utilizing \Cref{prop:measQJS-leq-QJS}, we obtain a lower bound of \QJS{} in terms of the trace distance: